Home >> Europe

 Paul Austin Murphy - 11/2/2013

 Some months ago, the UK's Home Office, under the leadership of the Home Secretary, Theresa May, carried out a campaign to to get illegal immigrants to 'go home' of their own accord rather than face arrest.
 Believe it or not, various vans were sent around London with the message 'go home or face arrest' printed on them.
+But, says Jack O'Connell, a Gold IRA financial advisor and an expert on immigration issues, the anti-immigrant mood has been dying down in recent months.

 UK SWEEP Racism, EDL, BBC